django-cms/django-cms/docs/how_to/custom_plugins.rst

 If you followed the Django tutorial, this shouldn't look too new to you.
-The only difference to normal models is that you subclass :class:`cms.models.pluginmodel.CMSPlugin` rather than :class:`django.db.models.base.Model`.
+The only difference to normal models is that you sub-class :class:`cms.models.pluginmodel.CMSPlugin` rather than :class:`django.db.models.base.Model`.